 Since Chrissy’s scan had no page numbers or dates, I called the San Francisco Public Library, thinking I could spend a weekend flipping through old Woman’s Day magazines to find it.
 Unfortunately they only had microfiche for Woman’s Day going back to 1971.
 They basically told me to call the New York Public Library’s Express service, who might be able to research the recipe for me, albeit for a fee.

 So I called the NYPL, and eventually a librarian got back to me and let me know that their service costs $60/hour.
 I described what I was looking for (a recipe from Woman’s Day magazine from sometime in the 1950s) and that I probably didn’t want to have them spend any more than 2 hours.
 He seemed a little incredulous that it would even be possible, given that I couldn’t narrow down the possible dates.
 I said I’d email him all the details I had.

 As I started thinking about how to narrow down the search (so that my $120 would be well spent), I thought back to what Chrissy had emailed me when I asked her if the cookie recipe clipping had page numbers or dates.
 She wrote:

 The rest of the pages looked just like the ones I scanned in, they had no other information other than to say “Woman’s Day Kitchen”, the recipes themselves, 4 per page with that garishly festive color scheme.

 I looked back at her scan of the recipes.
 I looked closer.
 Green and red.
 Ornaments.
 Peppermint Sticks!
 How had I overlooked these details before?

 Of course!
 These recipes must have come from a December issue—they were Christmas cookies!
-In a flash I’d reduced the search set from 120 magazines to 10!
-With those kind of odds, I figured why not just check to see if anyone on eBay was selling old 1950s Woman’s Day magazines from the month of December.
+In a flash I’d reduced the search space from 120 magazines down to a mere 10!
+With those kind of odds, why not just check to see if anyone on eBay was selling old 1950s Woman’s Day magazines from the month of December.

 in this December issue…